mfyke/moleculer-microservices-training-module/README.md

   Promise.all([brokerNode1.start(), brokerNode2.start()]);
   ```

-* This code starts both of our Service Brokers and essentially starts the application.
+* This code starts both of our Service Brokers and starts the application.

 * Run the application by running `node index.js` in the terminal.